observablehq/framework/docs/contributing.md

 <div class="note">These instructions are intended for Observable staff.</div>

-To release a new version of the CLI, first update the [package.json](https://github.com/observablehq/cli/blob/main/package.json) file by following the standard process for committing code changes:
+To release a new version, first update the [package.json](https://github.com/observablehq/cli/blob/main/package.json) file by following the standard process for committing code changes:

 1. Create a new branch.
 2. Edit the `version` field in the [package.json](https://github.com/observablehq/cli/blob/main/package.json) file as desired.